mtomasini/pytheas-simulator/README.md

 ## Name of the software

 I decided to name this new iteration of the Voyager software "Pytheas".
-Pytheas was an ancient Greek navigator from Massalia (modern Marseille) who in around 330 BCE went on a sailing travel to the far North of Europe, reaching the British Isles and travelling further north to _Ultima Thule_ (which may be, according to Barry Cunliffe[^1], most probably Iceland, but possibly Norway or Shetland).
+As a software engineer, this is a (bad) pun on the fact that the software was developed in Python.
+But as an archaeologist, Pytheas was an ancient Greek navigator from Massalia (modern Marseille) who in around 330 BCE went on a sailing travel to the far North of Europe, reaching the British Isles and travelling further north to _Ultima Thule_ (which may be, according to Barry Cunliffe[^1], most probably Iceland, but possibly Norway or Shetland).
+Pytheas' travel has been source of inspiration and marvel for more than 2000 years.

 ## License